 Document SCRS/2016/154 explained that the recently adopted models by ICCAT Standing Committee on Research and Statistics (SCRS) for the Atlantic bluefin tuna (ABFT), Thunnus thynnus (L.) (RW= 0.0000159137 SFL3.020584, WEST; and RW= 0.0000315551 SFL 2.898454, EAST ), together with the models used to date (RW= 0.0000152 SFL3.0531, for western stock; and RW= 0.000019607 SFL 3.0092, for eastern stock) and an alternative model for the eastern stock (RW= 0.0000188 SFL 3.01247), are analyzed in using bi–variant samples (SFL (cm), RW (kg)) of 698 pairs of data (K= 2.02 ± 0.23 SD, western stock) and 474 pairs of data (K= 2.03 ± 0.15 SD, eastern stock) with the aim of validating them and establishing which model best fit the reality represented by the samples and, therefore, will have the greatest descriptive and predictive power.
 The result of the analysis indicates that the adopted models WEST and EAST clearly underestimates the weight of spawning ABFT being the models used to date, as well as the alternative model presented in this paper, that best explains the data of the samples.
 The result of the classical statistical analysis is confirmed by means of the quantile regression technique, selecting the quantiles 5%, 25%, 50%, 75% and 95%.
 Other biological and fisheries indicators also conclude that the models WEST and EAST gradually underestimates the weight of ABFT spawners (of 2–3 m) by 8–14%; the average value of K (1.78 and 1.82) obtained for spawners (> 140 cm), using the adopted models, represents ABFT in low fattening condition; and the evolution of K throughout the year, by using the monthly L-W adopted models, does not represent the significant increase in weight that ABFT experiences in nature between August and December.

-Dave’s presentation on the Slope Sea (need reference) indicated that in 2013 opportunistic plankton sampling collected 67 bluefin tuna larvae in the Slope Sea between the Gulf Stream and the U.S. northeast continental shelf.
+A presentation by D. Richardson on a recent publication (Richardson et al. 2016) indicated that in 2013 opportunistic plankton sampling collected 67 bluefin tuna larvae in the Slope Sea between the Gulf Stream and the U.S. northeast continental shelf.
 The majority of these larvae were small (<5 mm) and drifting buoy tracks confirmed that these larvae could not have been transported into the region from the Gulf of Mexico.
 Electronic tagging data and published reproductive studies point to size-structured spawning migrations in western Atlantic bluefin tuna, and support a younger age-at-maturity.
 Also notable is that published multi-year tracks of electronically tagged bluefin tuna that show movement from the Slope Sea in one year to the Gulf of Mexico or the Mediterranean Sea in the following year.

 SCRS/2016/P/037 presented an oceanographic index of BFT spawning habitat in the Gulf of Mexico (Domingues et al. 2016).
 The main findings from this study were that the BFT_Index successfully captures the spatial and temporal variability in the occurrence of bluefin tuna larvae.
 Areas with favorable environmental conditions for larvae in the GOM exhibit year-to-year spatial and temporal variability linked with mesoscale ocean features and sea surface temperature.
 Comparison of the BFT_Index- with recruitment of age-0 fish estimated from the 2014 stock assessment indicates that changes in environmental conditions reflect a relevant component (~58%) of the recruitment variability.
 It may be possible that this index could be considered as a proxy for recruitment deviations from a spawner-recruit curve.
 In addition the spatial and temporal habitat predictions will be useful in designing larval surveys and evaluating trends in habitat over time.
-(Reference: Domingues et al., 2016).

 3.1 Review life history assumptions such as fecundity, maturity, mortality schedules